lsst/dp0-1_lsst_io/data-products-dp0-1/index.rst

 One way to view and interact with a table's schema is by using the Portal's "table view" function of the TAP service for single-table queries, as described in the :ref:`Data-Access-Analysis-Tools-Portal-Intro`.
 The five tables in the "dp01_dc2_catalog" (see below) are all available via the Portal, but the "forced_source" table is not.
 All table schema can be viewed and interacted with in a Jupyter Notebook by following the examples in Section 2.2 of the first of the :ref:`Examples-DP0-1-Notebooks`.
-Links to curated versions of the table schema, limited only to columns that will be of most use to most DP0 delegates, are provided in the table below.
+Links to full or curated versions of the table schema, the latter of which are limited only to columns that will be of most use to most DP0 delegates, are provided in the table below.

 .. list-table:: Tables available for DP0.1
    :widths: 120 120 350